Oyindamolabadara/TranquilBlog/TESTING.md

 ### **Unsolved Bugs**
 I had limited time to fix the following.
 In the first submission, I did not implement these features, hence making it challenging to find a way around it promptly.
 * The image fields were not showing the current image for the blog and profile.
 * I was unable to resize the profile images, as adding images with high resolution fills and distorts the whole page.
-Resizing the image would also have saved space when uploaded on the web server. <br>
+Resizing the image would also have saved space when uploaded on the web server.
+* Noticed very close to submission that the card text on the landing page was not very responsive on small screen sizes.<br>

 ### **Note:**
 The contact form was left in testing mode.
 The email is sent to the CLI and not to an email inbox, using the Django email backend in settings.py.